I am often asked about plastic surgeons and branding, so I wanted to weigh in on the question, “Do I need to “brand” me?

 Do you, as a plastic surgeon, NEED to be a household name?

-Does EVERYBODY need to know you or just those who are interested in cosmetic surgery?
+An important question to ask yourself when it comes to plastic surgeons and branding is, does EVERYBODY need to know you or just those who are interested in cosmetic surgery?

 How much is it worth to you to see your name and face in lights and have people say,

 (Be honest.
 If that’s what you want, that’s fine, but it will cost you).